rainbowsend/TIE-GCM-PDAF/README.md

 OPTIM:=-O3 -g -march=native
 ```

-` make -j 8`
+compile the library via `make`

+> [!TIP]
+> You can speed up the execution of `make` using the `-j` option, enabling parallel compilation.
+For example, `make -j 8` will compile up to 8 files in parallel.

 ## Install TIE-GCM
-Change the path to the root directory of the repository.
+Change the path to the root directory of this repository.

 First, you need to set the correct paths in `Make.hostname`. `hostname` is the name of the computer where you compile the program.
 Use the file `Make.gfortran` as a template.

 Try first to install TIE-GCM without PDAF binding using
 `WITH_PDAF=FALSE EXE_NAME=tiegcm5.0 BUILD_DIR=build/tiegcm5.0 TGCM_RES=LOW make`

-If no error occurs install TIE-GCM with PDAF binding
+If no error occurs, install TIE-GCM with PDAF binding

 ```
 rm -rf Depends
-WITH_PDAF=TRUE EXE_NAME=tiegcm5.0-pdaf BUILD_DIR=build/tiegcm5.0-pdaf TGCM_RES=LOW make -j 8
+WITH_PDAF=TRUE EXE_NAME=tiegcm5.0-pdaf BUILD_DIR=build/tiegcm5.0-pdaf TGCM_RES=LOW make
 ```

 # Configuration

 TIEGCM settings are controlled by a [namelist file](https://www.hao.ucar.edu/modeling/tgcm/tiegcm2.0/userguide/html/namelist.html#example-namelist-input-files).
 The path to this file is the first argument to the executable.
-When using TIE-GCM-PDAF, the executable has a second argument, which is the path to another namelist file that controls the assimilation setup.
+When using TIE-GCM-PDAF, the executable takes a second argument: the path to another namelist file that controls the assimilation setup.
 The namelist parameters are explained in the following:

 ## Output